microbial-pangenomes-lab/microGWAS/README.md

 ## TODO

-Markup : - [ ] Add the ability to use covariants in the associations
+- [ ] Add the ability to use covariants in the associations
 - [ ] Easily switch to poppunk for lineage computation
 - [ ] Combine all annotations in a series of webpages
 - [ ] Add references to the tools used in the pipeline

 ## Reference